Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

-We observe that the performance value has a lot of reduction on all datasets for DTI and DDI prediction respectively, after removing the structure reliability learning module.
-The reason may be that the unreliable subgraph structure is less expressive for downstream tasks, which cannot effectively eliminate the negative influence of noisy interactions.
-In contrast, a complete reliable structure can improve the performance of the original model by removing possible noise and retaining trusty interactions.
+\textbf{\underline{ours w/o SRL}.} We observe a significant reduction in performance across all datasets for DTI and DDI prediction after removing the structure reliability learning module.
+This suggests that the unreliable subgraph structure is less expressive for downstream tasks and cannot effectively eliminate the negative influence of noisy interactions.
+In contrast, a complete reliable structure can improve the performance of the original model by removing possible noise and retaining trustworthy interactions.